December 21, 2013

 ~هاتف اصفهانی

 I haven't written about my father as much as I have written about my mother.
-One reason could be that I didn't spend much time with him growing up or rather he didn't have much time to spend with us since he was always working so hard and was away from home.
-I was also long gone by the time he retired.
-I don't think I ever got a chance to know him completely and it's interesting that all I've learned about Baba's family history, childhood and upbringing was through my mother!
-Baba was a fairly quiet man who had suffered from many physical ailments throughout his life.
+Perhaps because I didn't spend much time with him growing up, or rather, he didn't have much time to spend with us, always working so hard and often away from home.
+By the time he retired.
+I was long gone.
+Most of what I know about Baba's childhood and family history, I learned through my mother.
+Baba was a quiet man who had suffered from many physical ailments throughout his life.

-I clearly remember my last long-distance phone conservation with Baba right before his passing.
+I clearly remember my last long-distance phone conversation with Baba right before his passing.
 I had gotten the terrible news about my father's deteriorating condition.
-Devastated, I called home and asked to have a few words with him even though I was told he couldn't speak coherently.
+Devastated, I called home and asked to have a few words with him, even though I was told he couldn't speak coherently.
 Still, I needed to hear Baba's voice.
-I asked my mother to place the phone next to his ear and I started to plead with him to say something, anything, that I just wanted to hear him.
+I asked my mother to place the phone next to his ear, and I started to plead with him to say something, anything, that I just wanted to hear him.
 His last few words were: work on your heart and polish it into a jam-e jahan nama (a crystal globe that reflects the world).
-These were Baba's last words, a short message of a self-realized life lesson that spoke volumes and showed me the depth of his love for his child on his last breath and for that alone I am forever indebted to him.
+These were Baba's last words, a short message of a self-realized life lesson that spoke volumes and showed me the depth of his love for his child on his last breath, and for that alone, I am forever indebted to him.

 Persian Love Cake - کیک عشق پارسی